hollyschinsky/todos-app-pwa/lesson5.md

         <preference name="ServiceWorker" value="service-worker.js" />
         <preference name="CacheCordovaAssets" value="false" />

 > The value of the ServiceWorker preference should match the service worker file you created previously in the `www` folder.
-DO NOT include the `www` in the file path as it is assumed by the plugin
+DO NOT include the `www` in the file path as it is assumed to be located there by the plugin.

 <div class="row" style="margin-top:40px;">
 <div class="col-sm-12">